 Step 2: The "InstallShield Wizard" shows up, and it will go to the next screen for a while.

 Step 3: You will now see the welcome screen and its dialogue box.
 Click "Next>" to go on.

-Step 4: Choose "Install USB Driver", then click "Next>" to go on.
+Step 4: Please select "Install USB Driver", and click the "Next>" button to continue.

 D-2 Appendix D